 View the Media Management White Paper

-Seamlessly import media from cameras and drives using the unified import window.
+Seamlessly import media from video cameras, DSLRs and drives using the unified import window.
 The streamlined interface includes a customisable List view ideal for reviewing metadata, and a Filmstrip view that makes it easy to browse large amounts of footage.
-Built-in PTP support lets you import photos and videos directly from your DSLR camera.
-You can even add frequently used file system locations to the Favorites sidebar for fast access.
+The newly integrated sidebar lets you control media management, transcoding, keywording and image analysis from a single display.

 Final Cut Pro dramatically speeds up preparing your media by analysing your source material in the background while you edit.
 Content Auto-Analysis scans your footage and creates metadata based on the way editors like to work — with range-based tags for media attributes, camera data, shot type, and whether the shot contains one person, two people or a group.
 Use these tags to sort, filter and search your clips.

 Set up Auto-Analysis to occur during import or analyse clips later if you prefer.
-Content Auto-Analysis also performs processor-intensive analysis ahead of time for features such as image stabilisation, corrections for rolling shutter distortion, colour balance and repairs for typical audio problems.
+Content Auto-Analysis also performs processor-intensive tasks ahead of time, such as evaluating Color Balance and repairing typical audio problems.
 Then you can use these features in real time as you edit.

 Search even more precisely by creating your own keywords and assigning them to clip ranges.
 Skimming and keyboard shortcuts let you efficiently browse hours of footage, and you can make and maintain multiple range selections — even on the same clip.
 Use range-based keywords in combination with rich metadata from Content Auto-Analysis to find any shot with a few keystrokes.
 That’s a big improvement over old-fashioned static bins.

-Set up Smart Collections to organise clips in a variety of ways without moving or copying files.
+Set up Smart Collections for individual events or an entire library to organise clips without moving or copying files.
 Create a search using any combination of metadata and keywords, then save it as a Smart Collection.
-Final Cut Pro automatically adds new items to a Smart Collection when there is a match with the fields you’ve selected.
+And every new library starts with useful Smart Collections already created for you, so your material will organise itself before you begin.

 Built-in content browsers let you preview and search for photos, music and sound effects without leaving Final Cut Pro.
-Easily access visual content through the Photos Browser, which includes your iPhoto and Aperture libraries.
+Easily access visual content through the Photos Browser, which includes your libraries from iPhoto, Aperture and the new Photos app.
 Final Cut Pro supports MP3 and AAC files, so you can use iTunes as your built-in music library.
 Final Cut Pro also offers more than 1,300 royalty-free sound effects through a free software update, as well as a range of generators — including graphic backgrounds and textures — that add polish to your projects.
 When you find the content you’re looking for, just drag and drop to add it directly to the timeline.

 Work with larger projects, larger frame sizes, more frames in RAM and deeper multilayered effects.